|

 ·

-you down in front of other people, not listening or responding when you talk, interrupting your telephone calls, taking money
+in front of other people, not listening or responding when you talk, interrupting your telephone calls, taking money from

 ·